sanja18/pirl/README.md

 This command will:

- * Start pirl in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
+ * Start pirl in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the pirl network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
- * Start up pirl's built-in interactive [JavaScript console](https://github.com/pirl/pirl/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as pirl's own [management APIs](https://github.com/pirl/pirl/wiki/Management-APIs).
+ * Start up pirl's built-in interactive [JavaScript console](https://github.com/pirl/pirl/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/pirl/wiki/wiki/JavaScript-API) as well as pirl's own [management APIs](https://github.com/pirl/pirl/wiki/Management-APIs).
    This too is optional and if you leave it out you can always attach to an already running pirl instance with `pirl attach`.